Milnor fibre boundary of a non-isolated surface singularity: Generalities. Conjectures

-\labelpar{ss:MHS} We believe that a substantial part of the numerical identities and inequalities obtained in the previous sections are closely related with general properties of mixed Hodge structures (in the sequel abbreviated by MHS) supported by different (co)homology groups involved in the constructions.
-(For general results, terminology and properties of MHS, see e.g. \cite{De}, or \cite{StLimit,StOslo,StHodge}.)
+\bekezdes\labelpar{bek:MHS} We believe that a substantial part of the numerical identities and inequalities obtained in the previous chapters are closely related with general properties of mixed Hodge structures (in the sequel abbreviated by MHS) supported by different (co)homology groups involved in the constructions. \ix{mixed Hodge structure|textbf}

-Although the proof of the existence of the mixed Hodge structure on $H_1(\partial F)$ and the analysis of its properties exceed the aims of the present work, we decided to dedicate a few paragraphs to this subject too: we wish to formulate some of the expectations and to shed light on the obtained results from this point of view as well.
-Moreover, we wish to stimulate further research in this direction.
+Although the detailed study of the mixed Hodge structure on $H_1(\partial F)$ and related properties exceeds the aims of the present work, we decided to dedicate a few paragraphs to this subject too: we wish to formulate some of the expectations and to shed light on the results of the book from this point of view as well.